YifanJiangPolyU/YifanJiangPolyU.github.io/_posts/2018-06-19-single-image-depth.md

 </figure>

 Then, scale 3 is trained.
 The depth loss described earlier is simply back-propagated.
-Scale 3 was trained for at most 100 epochs, and the training is terminated early if performance stops improving.
+Scale 3 is trained for at most 100 epochs, and the training is terminated early if performance stops improving.

 ## Results

-The results are pretty bad compared to [2].
-The reason is probably that our training dataset is much smaller.
+The resulting accuracy is worse compared to [2], which is to be expected since the training dataset is much smaller.
 Baselines of comparisons are detailed in [1].
 The results are shown below:

 <figure style="width: 600px" class="align-center">
   <img src="/images/2018-06-19-single-image-depth/table-res.png">